 1. Chop the bay leaf very small with the help of a knife.

-2. In a mortar , crush the garlic cloves, a pinch of salt, black pepper, parsley and cayenne.
-When we have obtained a paste, add the oregano, the chopped bay leaf, the oil and the vinegar and mix well.
-We booked.
+2. In a mortar , mash the garlic cloves, a pinch of salt, black pepper, parsley and cayenne.
+When we have obtained a paste, add the oregano, chopped bay leaf, oil and vinegar and mix well.
+We reserve.

-3. We heat up an iron skillet .
-Better to do it first over medium heat and then increase the power of the fire.
+3. We heat an iron skillet .
+Better to do it first over medium heat and then increase the heat.
 We make the entrecotes to our liking.
 Once off the griddle, sprinkle with a few flakes of salt.

-4. While the entrecotes are being made, we can fry the peppers.
+4. While the entrecôtes are being made, we can fry the peppers.
 To do this, heat a skillet pan over medium heat.
-Once hot, raise the heat and add the peppers.
-You see stirring so that they are done evenly.
-In about 5 minutes you will have them at their point.
+Once hot, increase the heat and add the peppers.
+Keep stirring so that they are done evenly.
+In about 5 minutes you will have them ready.
 At the end, sprinkle a few flakes of salt.

-5. We serve immediately accompanying the chimichurri entrecote and peppers.
+5. We serve immediately with the chimichurri entrecôte and peppers.

 Leave a comment